 One of the more puzzling elements surrounding the Nanking Atrocity is the American newsreels' failure to cover the event.
-Henry Luce's The March of Time, the premier newsreel series of its kind, ignored China in prewar issues, other than a March 1936 mention of

-Japan's 1931 invasion of Manchuria.
-Typically, its narration used "other" voices to mouth potentially hazardous judgments and one issue commented about militant Japan: "but as Japan's militarists march on behind their Emperor, observers may well wonder what a nation whose war dogs go mad at home might do if allowed to run loose throughout the world" ([74], pp. 85, 86).
-In December 1937, after the Japanese sinking of the USS Panay, nationalist rhetoric inflamed anti-Japanese public opinion.
+Henry Luce's The March of Time, the premier newsreel series of its kind, ignored China in prewar issues, other than a March 1936 mention of Japan's 1931 invasion of Manchuria.
+Typically, its narration used "other" voices to mouth potentially hazardous judgments and one issue commented about militant Japan: "but as Japan's militarists march on behind their Emperor, observers may well wonder what a nation whose war dogs go mad at home might do if allowed to run loose throughout the world" (In December 1937, after the Japanese sinking of the USS Panay, nationalist rhetoric inflamed anti-Japanese public opinion.

 The March of Time series was a barometer of the growing influence of moving images upon news.
-It became the most widely distributed newsreel in the United States with an audience of 12 million viewers in 5236 theatres in 168 cities ([74], pp. 138, 154).
-If there was a dearth of, or no footage available, series director Louis de Rochemont used re-enactment freely ([75]; see [74], pp. 134, 228, 237).
+It became the most widely distributed newsreel in the United States with an audience of 12 million viewers in 5236 theatres in 168 cities.
+If there was a dearth of, or no footage available, series director Louis de Rochemont used re-enactment freely and made decisions on what to run.
+Luce intervened rarely, if only to make Chiang Kai Shek a sacred cow (Fielding, 1978).

 In a prewar issue titled "Japan-Master of the Orient", the narrator reviewed Japan's "record of shameful unprovoked aggression" without alluding to the horrors of Nanking.
-Hesitant to condemn the whole of Japan, he stated, "sober Japanese wonder fearfully how long the patience of the great western nations will brook this lawless threat to the peace of the world" ([74], p.
-241).
+Hesitant to condemn the whole of Japan, he stated, "Sober Japanese wonder fearfully how long the patience of the great western nations will brook this lawless threat to the peace of the world."
 In December 1941 "Battlefields of the Pacific" dealt with Japanese military aggression generally.
-In fact, between January 1942 and August 1945, the series analyzed the Pacific war in only four issues, devoting one general newsreel to China.
+In fact, between January 1942 and August 1945, the series analyzed the Pacific war in only four issues, Crisis in the Pacific, China Fights Back, The Philippines and Australia at War.
+There was only one general newsreel devoted to China.
 The March of Time mentioned Nanking just once in 1942.
-Ignoring China echoed prewar American isolationist sentiment, owner Henry Luce's laisser faire policy toward the series, its Eurocentric outlook, or Louis de Rochemont's indifference toward the Chinese.
-Not surprisingly, after December 1941, American interest in the Pacific revolved around concern for American servicemen exclusively ([76]; see [74], pp. 134, 254, 276).
+Ignoring China echoed prewar American isolationist sentiment, owner Henry Luce's laisser faire policy toward the series, its Eurocentric outlook, and/or Louis de Rochemont's indifference toward the Chinese.
+Not surprisingly, after December 1941, American interest in the Pacific revolved around concern for American servicemen exclusively.

 In contrast, a sobering treatment of the Japanese enemy occurred in one of the War Department's propaganda series Why We Fight, made under the supervision of celebrated Hollywood director Frank Capra.
 In "The Battle of China" (1944), John Magee's Nanking footage was integrated into Chinese-manufactured atrocity images that had appeared in an earlier Canadian newsreel from the National Film Board.
-Actuality images included a point blank execution of two bound Chinese prisoners, accompanied by the following narration, "but again, Japanese power was too great and after a battle lasting but a few days, the city fell to the invaders.
+Actuality images included a point blank execution of two bound Chinese prisoners, accompanied by the following narration, "But again, Japanese power was too great and after a battle lasting but a few days, the city fell to the invaders.
 In their occupation of Nanking, the Japs outdid themselves in barbarism.
 The Japanese soldiers went berserk.
 They raped and tortured.
 They killed and butchered.
 In one of the bloodiest massacres in recorded history, they murdered 40,000 men women and children..."
-Thus began the Chinese death toll debate ([77], see [54]), but the appalling images showed victims who had been stabbed, raped, set on fire or nearly beheaded ([78]; see [20], pp. 156-157).

-The graphic narration spared nothing. "...But those who lived might better have died, for the horror of their twisted and torn bodies was worse than death...
-This nightmare of cruelty was all the more horrible because it was deliberately planned by the Japanese high command to tear the heart out of the Chinese people once and forever..."
-[79].
+The appalling images showed victims who had been stabbed, raped, set on fire or nearly beheaded and the graphic narration spared nothing. "...But those who lived might better have died, for the horror of their twisted and torn bodies was worse than death...This nightmare of cruelty was all the more horrible because it was deliberately planned by the Japanese high command to tear the heart out of the Chinese people once and forever."